“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ on go-live weekend”

 UX Insight and Findings

 The quick prototype allowed the business to view something tangible.
-Either a workflow to review for feedback or an opportunity to speak more clearly on their ask.
+A workflow to review for early feedback, and an opportunity to refine the ask.

 DoorDash and Chick-fil-a are two apps that stood out when it came to onboarding in-app food ordering.

-Not everything about DoorDash aligned with our goals, but the onboarding part did.
+Not everything about DoorDash aligned with our goals, but the onboarding part did match.

 The three screens below show: